GasLockR/Overview/README.md

 GasLockR is the first trustless GasFi protocol.
 It leverages ZK proofs for trustless reading of historical gas prices.

-GasInsure is the first insurance service for gas prices on L2's.
+GasInsure is the first insurance service for gas prices designed for L2's.
 It is built on top of the GasLockR protocol.

 ## Problem / existing solutions